 - Fortunately, the Georgia Workers’ Compensation Act covers all of these injuries, regardless of whether they were the result of a one-time accident or from repetitive motion.
 As long as the injury occurred on the job and the injured party was not intoxicated or breaking a law at the time of the accident, the injured worker should be able to receive medical benefits and wage replacement.

-Neck injuries can take an extremely physical, emotional, and financial toll on injured employees, so if you suffered a neck injury while on the job, please contact Hasner Law by calling 678-888-4878 to schedule a free consultation with an experienced workers’ compensation attorney who can evaluate your case.
-You can also reach us by initiating a live chat with a member of our legal team or by filling out and submitting our online contact form.
+Neck injuries can take an extremely physical, emotional, and financial toll on injured employees, so if you suffered a neck injury while on the job, please contact the Atlanta workers’ compensation law firm of Hasner Law PC at the location nearest you to schedule a free consultation today.